 According to PayScale, social media managers earn an average of $50,815, with the top 10% earning $78,000 or more and the bottom 10% earning $35,000 or less.

 5. Marketing Research Analyst

-Market researchers can tap the knowledge of research standards which the political science major possesses when designing scientifically viable studies.
+Market research analysts can tap into the knowledge of research standards that the political science major possesses when designing scientifically viable studies.
 They must present their findings to clients and co-workers and back up their recommendations with data.